 Our filgotinib program in inflammatory bowel disease (IBD)

 IBD includes CD and UC.
-We observed high activity and a favorable safety profile in a Phase 2 trial with filgotinib in CD, as reported in The Lancet (Vermeire et al) in 2016.
+We observed high activity and a favorable safety profile in a Phase 2 trial with filgotinib in CD, as reported in The Lancet (Vermeire et al 2016).
 The profile we saw with filgotinib in this CD patient trial leads us to believe the product candidate may show activity and tolerability in UC patient trials as well.
-IBD affects approximately 2 million patients (of which approximately 0.5 million are being treated with biologics) in the United States and Europe, and the market for IBD therapies is approximately $9 billion today, according to GlobalData.
+IBD affects approximately two million patients (of which approximately 0.5 million are being treated with biologics) in the United States and Europe, and the market for IBD therapies is approximately $9 billion today, according to GlobalData.
 Current treatments are dominated by anti-TNF agents, with new biologic products gaining some ground in second line treatment.